run-llama/llama_index/README.md

 > **2/16/2023**: We have a duplicate `llama-index` pip package.
 Simply replace all imports of `gpt_index` with `llama_index` if you choose to `pip install llama-index`.

-LlamaIndex (GPT Index) is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.
+LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.

 PyPi:
 - LlamaIndex: https://pypi.org/project/llama-index/.